 Digital techniques of printing are slowly erasing the demarcations between limited edition prints and open edition prints.
 Another, technique of generating art prints, which is a boon for artists creating water color paintings, is opting for high quality digital photography of artwork.
 Getting a professional photograph of your artwork, “post-production” of the image using software like Photoshop to make it true to the original and then generating prints in a medium of your choice (paper, canvas etc.) is a great way of creating art prints.

 To answer this question, first we need know why artists do what they do?
 Why do they pour themselves out into their creations?
 Why do they choose ‘art’?
 There sure can be multiple answers to these questions, but the essence is all the same – to let the world know, to let people appreciate the wonders art can bring with it and to share the range of emotions their artwork can evoke.
 How can that be possible if art is treated like an investment, associated only with the elite?

 • People buy art prints as they are an affordable way to enjoy the creations of an artist.
 Affordability allows everyone to infuse art in their lives.

 • An artist can touch more hearts and have a far-reaching impact with reproductions of his work as compared to his/her works being a part of just one or a fair few homes.

 • The others don’t “miss out” if an original is sold.
 Art connoisseurs, who can’t have the original can still opt for limited edition paintings done at the hands of the artist, applying traditional processes.
 These are also signed and numbered by the artist, almost true to the original and expensive enough to be a part of their collection!

-There’s a joy in creative processes, like no other and every artist desires that his/her work to be appreciated.
-And whether an artist or not, bringing some art into your life is synonymous to bringing in a tangible source of joy.
+There’s a joy in creative processes, like no other and every artist desires that his/her work be appreciated.
+And whether you are an artist or not, bringing some art into your life is synonymous to bringing in a tangible source of joy.
 Art prints are thus, a much-needed key to making art a part of your life…